-Students must comply with regulations and follow procedures prescribed by the University.
-Regulations relating to registration, class attendance, grading system, examinations, degree requirements, honors, and other academic matters are presented in the following pages.
+Students must comply with regulations and follow procedures prescribed by the university.
+Regulations relating to registration, class attendance, grading system, examinations, degree requirements, honors and other academic matters are presented in the following pages.
 It is the student's responsibility to comply with his or her specific program requirements.
+Please see an advisor in the School of your major for specific program requirements.

-The University reserves the right to change or modify the curriculum, admission standards, course content, degree requirements, regulations, tuition, or fees at any time without prior notice.
-The information in this catalog is not to be regarded as creating a binding contract between the student and the University.
+The university reserves the right to change or modify the curriculum, admission standards, course content, degree requirements, regulations, tuition or fees at any time without prior notice.
+The information in this catalog is not to be regarded as creating a binding contract between the student and the university.